atipugin/telegram-bot-ruby/README.md

 Same thing about `message` object - it implements [Message](https://core.telegram.org/bots/api#message) spec, so you always know what to expect from it.

+## Webhooks

+If you are going to use [webhooks](https://core.telegram.org/bots/api#setwebhook) instead of [long polling](https://core.telegram.org/bots/api#getupdates), you need to implement your own webhook callbacks server.
+Take a look at [this repo](https://github.com/solyaris/BOTServer) as an example.

 ## Custom keyboards

 You can use your own [custom keyboards](https://core.telegram.org/bots#keyboards).
 Here is an example: